KGBT-TV: Barrington and Sinclair ownership

 On August 25, 2005, Liberty Corporation announced that it would sell all 15 stations it owned to Raycom Media.
 Raycom, however, then earmarked several stations for divestiture in order to meet local and national ownership limits or because they were located far from the company's focus areas; these included two of the Liberty stations, KGBT-TV and WWAY-TV in Wilmington, North Carolina.
 The Liberty deal was then completed on January 31, 2006.

-Shortly afterwards, on March 27, 2006, KGBT-TV was sold again to Barrington Broadcasting as part of a group deal to acquire 11 other Raycom stations, effectively becoming the only former station from the Liberty catalog to be bought out by Barrington.
+On March 27, 2006, KGBT-TV was sold to Barrington Broadcasting as part of a group deal that included 11 other Raycom stations.
 The FCC approved the deal in June 2006, and the purchase closed August 11.
-Barrington then sold its portfolio of 18 stations in all to Sinclair Broadcast Group in 2013.
+Barrington then sold its 18-station portfolio to Sinclair Broadcast Group in 2013.

 Sale to Nexstar Media Group

 In 2017, Sinclair attempted to acquire Tribune Media.
 The acquisition collapsed in August 2018, after which Tribune was instead acquired by Nexstar.
 Tribune had previously filed a breach of contract lawsuit against Sinclair, which Sinclair and Nexstar—as successor-in-interest to Tribune—settled on January 28, 2020.

-As part of the settlement, Sinclair paid Nexstar $60 million and sold WDKY-TV in Lexington, Kentucky and the non-license and programming assets of KGBT-TV to Nexstar.
+As part of the settlement, Sinclair paid Nexstar $60 million and sold WDKY-TV in Lexington, Kentucky, and the non-license and programming assets of KGBT-TV to Nexstar.
 KGBT-TV's CBS affiliation, news department, and syndicated programming moved to KVEO's second subchannel the next day.
 On-air operations mostly remained unchanged, though viewers were asked to rescan their sets in order to continue watching CBS.
 However, few viewers actually lost access to CBS programming due to the high penetration of cable and satellite in the market.

 The KGBT-TV license itself continued to be owned by Sinclair and continued to broadcast its existing digital multicast offerings, with the main 4.1 subchannel silent on the multiplex.
 The acquisition of the KGBT-TV intellectual unit also allowed Nexstar to move all of KVEO-TV's operations to the KGBT-TV facility in Harlingen and replace the local newscasts it had offered on that station, presented from El Paso, with a news service fully produced locally.

 In May 2021, Mission Broadcasting, a company whose stations contract with Nexstar for operational services, acquired KGBT-TV; Nexstar then announced on July 19 of that year that it would purchase the station outright.
 The deal was completed on September 15.
-That same day, the main 4.1 subchannel was reactivated, carrying Nexstar-owned Antenna TV, which had never been carried in the market prior; MyNetworkTV, which had previously been on KFXV, was added to the subchannel on October 1.
+Nexstar immediately reactivated the main 4.1 subchannel to carry its Antenna TV network, which had never been carried in the market prior; MyNetworkTV, which had previously been on KFXV, was added to the subchannel on October 1.

+The KGBT-TV tower in La Feria was brought down on March 8, 2024, after two of its 24 guy wires snapped, causing the mast to lean.
+The tower situation led to the evacuation of nearby homes as well as the cancellation of classes in the La Feria Independent School District.